momopranto/doggo-db-boombastic/README.md

-	__init__.py - initialized databases and registered necessary pages config.py - setup the server setting for the app core.py - full backend of all pages used in the app create_temp_pass.py - used to give users a temp password models.py - held all the database tables derived from ProjectPart2.sql utils.py - utility functions necessary for the app /db
+	__init__.py - initialized databases and registered necessary pages config.py - setup the server setting for the app core.py - full backend of all pages used in the app models.py - held all the database tables derived from ProjectPart2.sql utils.py - utility functions necessary for the app /db